Methodology and Best Practices for Document Analysis Projects

 Finally in many cases no off-the-shelf component and no existing vocabulary exists but the analysis has to be built specifically for your project.
 Kairntech gives you access to powerful machine learning methods which will automate the task for you without you having to learn how to program.

 In this document we will outline all these scenarios and guide you through how to use Kairntech to get the job done.
 You still have questions?
-Don’t hesitate to reach out to us at firstname.lastname@example.org – we will support you with more hints or with scheduling a quick online session to see you on your way.
+Don’t hesitate to reach out at email@example.com – we will support you with advise and a quick online session may help you carry out your project efficiently.

 What are the typical stages in a project?